 When the National War Memorial was first built in 1932 it commanded a dominant position overlooking the city and was easily visible from most areas of the capital.
 At that time there was a proposal to create a boulevard to link the memorial to Courtenay Place but this did not eventuate.

 The Ministry acquired land on Buckle Street, across the road from the National War Memorial in 2005.
 In April 2011, the Arts, Culture and Heritage Minister Christopher Finlayson marked the completion of this first phase of the development which was a dedicated public space to remember those affected by war.

 Read about the current diversions for accessing Buckle Street.
-Drive through access using 'old' Buckle Street is currently unavailable until July 2013 (however access to the National War Memorial is permitted).
+As at 19 November 2013, limited access to the National War Memorial using 'old' Buckle Street is available through Tasman Street.

 Australian Memorial design for National War Memorial Park welcomed (09 February 2013)